 Chief Executive Officer

-Adriane serves on the board of the Hidden Genius Project, and formerly served with Huckleberry Youth Programs.
-In 2014, Adriane was selected as a participant of the American Express Leadership Academy.
+Adriane serves on the board of the Hidden Genius Project, and sits on the Council of Nonprofit Leaders for Charity Navigator.
+She previously served on the board of Huckleberry Youth Programs, and is an alumna of the American Express Leadership Academy.
 Prior to joining Juma, Adriane managed a housing and social services program for youth aging out of foster care with Local Initiatives Support Corporation.
 Adriane holds an MBA with an emphasis in nonprofit management from the Stanford Graduate School of Business, as well as an M.A. in social psychology and a B.A. in comparative studies in race and ethnicity from Stanford University.
 She resides in Oakland with her husband and two sons.